CalabreseLab/seekr/seekr/docs/distribute.md

 $ pytest -p no:warnings -v
 ```

 to generate a report.

-And
+After you've added the new version to PyPI, run:

 ```
 $./seekr/tests/integration.sh